priyarizal/employee-tracker-mysql/README.md

 This application is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 The command line accepts user input and is presented with following options when user's start the application: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
 All the view options provide the users with respective data.
 The add options allow users to add either a department or a role and salary associated with that role.

-It also allows users to update an employee role (work in progress at the moment)
+It would ideally also allow users to update an employee role and add an employee but this felt incredibly difficult for me at this moment.
+I sincerely hope to do better next time.
+Or even hope to come back to this project in the very near future to see if stepping away from it was all that I needed to figure it out.

 ## Deployed link and URL
 - GitHub URL : https://github.com/priyarizal/employee-tracker-mysql